Modern Slavery and Human Trafficking Statement 2021

 Responsibility for compliance

-This statement was approved by the Board of Directors of SCAPE on 30th July 2020, and signed by Mark Robinson, Group Chief Executive.
+This statement was approved by the Board of Directors of Scape Group Limited on 30th July 2021.